galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >    {: .comment}
 {: .hands_on}

-We do have a the list of genes (column 4 ) which correspond to the peak regions.
+We now have the list of genes (column 4) corresponding to the peak regions.
 To get a better overview of the genes we obtained, we want to look at their distribution across the different chromosomes.

 > ### {% icon hands_on %} Hands-on: Count genes on different chromosomes